 Meals on Wheels of Stark & Wayne Counties is a nonprofit organization that has been serving homebound and nutritionally at-risk individuals across the two-county area located in Northeast Ohio for 44 years.
 The agency was established in 1973 as a senior meal program called The Stark Nutrition Program.
 Founders included Canton Mayor Stanley A. Cmich, business leader William Belden, Jr. and community leader Jane Schirack.
 We were initially a direct service of United Way of Central Stark County and became an independent agency in 1991.

 Meals on Wheels of Stark & Wayne Counties started as a catered company serving 435 seniors per day through satellite nutrition sites in Stark & Wayne counties.
 In 1997 the agency expanded and opened its own commissary, unique to this area and specifically designed to meet our community’s needs.
-The menu is planned by our staff dietitian and prepared by staff professionals, meeting and exceeding all nutitional guidelines recommended by the United States Department of Agriculture (USDA).
-More than 12 million meals have been prepared and delivered to clients by thousands of community volunteers over the past 44 years.
-Today, the agency serves more than 1,400 meals daily, Monday through Friday, including home delivered and congregate dining.
+The menu is planned by our staff dietitian and prepared by staff professionals, meeting and exceeding all nutritional guidelines recommended by the United States Department of Agriculture (USDA).
+More than 13 million meals have been prepared and delivered to clients by thousands of community volunteers over the past 44 years.
+Today, the agency serves nearly 1,500 meals daily, Monday through Friday, including home delivered and congregate dining.
 Volunteers from the community deliver meals throughout the two-county area via 17 distribution sites, covering 65 routes every weekday.

 Our agency provides much more than a HOT meal.
 With over 00 volunteers donating their time every week, we are often a homebound client’s only daily contact, so we try to address any concerns immediately brought to our attention or to the attention of the closest family member or emergency contact.
 Lives have been saved because of the quick response of dedicated volunteers and staff.
 We offer PEACE OF MIND, as well as NUTRITIONAL SUPPORT.